old-adapdr/adapdr/README.md

 ## ✍️ WriteUps ✍️
 A way for me to share all of the awesome technology I get to experience.
-- 🚨 Migration to new pipeline and CMS in progress 🚨
 - Webside: [alexpdr.com](https://www.alexpdr.com/)
 - Project: [board](https://github.com/users/alexpdr/projects/5)
 - Repository: [WriteUps](https://github.com/alexpdr/writeups)